isaacmbagwu/Orange-Telecom-Customer-Churn-Analysis/README.md

-📊 Orange Telecom Customer Churn Analysis
+📊 Telecom Customer Churn Analysis Dashboard

+Understanding why customers leave is one of the biggest challenges for telecom companies.
+In this project, I explored a telecom dataset and built an interactive Power BI dashboard to analyze customer churn patterns.

-This project explores customer churn patterns in a telecom company using Power BI.
-The goal was to understand why customers leave, identify high-risk customer segments and highlight opportunities for improving retention.
+The goal was simple: identify the factors driving customer churn and highlight opportunities to improve retention.

-The dashboard focuses on customer service interactions, plan usage, geographic trends and customer behavior to uncover the main drivers of churn.
+This dashboard focuses on key areas such as customer service interactions, plan usage, geographic patterns, and customer behavior to uncover meaningful insights.

 📌 Project Overview

-Customer churn is one of the biggest challenges telecom companies face.
-Losing customers not only reduces revenue but also increases the cost of acquiring new users.
+Customer churn directly impacts revenue and growth.
+When customers leave, companies must spend more resources acquiring new ones.

-In this project, I analyzed telecom customer data and built an interactive executive dashboard that highlights:
+In this project, I analyzed telecom customer data and created an Executive Insight Dashboard designed to help stakeholders quickly understand:

-Overall churn trends

-Customer service impact on churn

-Plan-related churn drivers

-Geographic churn distribution

-Customer usage patterns

-The dashboard is designed to help decision-makers quickly understand where churn is happening and why.
+✔ Where churn is happening
+✔ Which customers are most at risk
+✔ What factors are driving churn

+The dashboard presents insights in a way that makes it easier for decision-makers to spot problems and act quickly.

 🛠 Tools Used

-Power BI – Dashboard creation and visualization
+Power BI – Data visualization and dashboard development

 Power Query – Data cleaning and transformation

-DAX – KPI calculations and metrics
+DAX – Calculated metrics and KPI creation

-📊 Key Metrics Tracked
+📊 Key Metrics

-The dashboard highlights several important business metrics:
+The dashboard highlights several key business metrics:

-Churn Rate: 14.55%
+📉 Churn Rate: 14.55%

-Average Revenue per User (ARPU): $59.36
+💰 Average Revenue per User (ARPU): $59.36

-Customer Service Sensitivity Index: 0.75
+📞 Customer Service Sensitivity Index: 0.75

-International Plan Churn Rate: 43.70%
+🌍 International Plan Churn Rate: 43.70%

-These metrics provide a quick snapshot of the company’s customer retention performance.
+These KPIs provide a quick snapshot of the company’s overall customer retention performance.

 🔍 Key Insights

-Some interesting patterns emerged from the analysis:

-1. Customer service calls are strongly linked to churn

-Customers who contacted customer support frequently were far more likely to leave.
-On average:
+📞 Customer Service Calls and Churn

+One of the strongest patterns in the data is the relationship between customer service calls and churn.

-Churned customers made 2.21 service calls
+Churned customers made an average of 2.21 service calls

-Retained customers made 1.45 service calls
+Retained customers averaged 1.45 service calls

-This suggests unresolved issues or service frustration may be pushing customers away.
+This suggests that frequent support interactions may indicate unresolved issues or customer frustration.

-2. International plan users have a very high churn rate
+🌍 International Plan Users Churn More

-Customers subscribed to international plans show a 43.7% churn rate, which is significantly higher than the overall churn rate.
+Customers with international plans have a much higher churn rate (43.7%) compared to the overall churn rate.

-This could indicate pricing issues or unmet expectations around international usage.

-3. High call frequency customers are the most at risk

-Customers with high service call frequency represent the largest churn segment.
+This may indicate:

+Pricing concerns

+Limited value from the plan

+Customer dissatisfaction with international features

+📈 High Call Frequency Customers Are High Risk

+Customer segmentation based on call frequency reveals a clear pattern:

 High calls: 64.29% churn